-&lt;sup>3 The resource portfolio of the Fifth Power Plan is not deterministic but rather lays out an inventory of resources that would be developed as needed and cost-effective as the future unfolds.
-Except for the recommendations contained in the five-year action plan there is no single resource development schedule in the Fifth Power Plan.
-The mean level of resource additions, for each year and resource type observed over the 750 futures tested in the portfolio risk model was incorporated into the AURORA model for the final price forecast of the Fifth Power Plan.
+&lt;sup>3 The resource portfolio of the Fifth Power Plan is not deterministic, but rather lays out an inventory of costeffective resources that would be developed as needed in the future.
+Except for the recommendations contained in the five-year action plan, there is no single resource development schedule in the Fifth Power Plan.
+The mean level of resource additions, for each year and resource type observed over the 750 futures tested in the portfolio risk model, was incorporated into the AURORA model for the final price forecast of the Fifth Power Plan.